-Billy Porter and Pentatonix Breath New Life Into ‘Oh, What a Beautiful Morning’
+Billy Porter and Pentatonix's 'Oh, What a Beautiful Morning'

 The track from Rodgers’ first musical with lyricist Oscar Hammerstein II, Oklahoma!, kicks off Porter’s album — his first as producer and curator.

 “It’s a song about having a positive outlook on life, and we need that right now,” Porter tells PEOPLE.
-“I always want to lead with love.
+“I always want to lead with love.”

 Collaborating with Pentatonix was a given for Porter, who hopes the album lets listeners see that musicians and their art can’t be be roped into one just category.

-“What I love about Pentatonix so much and what I love about their careers is they are an a capella group that has shattered that glass ceiling in the pop world,” Porter gushes.
+“What I love about Pentatonix so much is they’re an a capella group that has shattered that glass ceiling in the pop world,” Porter gushes.
 “They’re huge pop stars, and they represent everything I’m trying to say.
 It doesn’t just have to be one thing.
-Popular music can be many many different things.”
+Popular music can be many, many different things.”

 Rodgers’ songbook provided the perfect source material to demonstrate that point.